Build a Retrieval Augmented Generation (RAG) App: Part 1

 - Generate: A ChatModel / LLM produces an answer using a prompt that includes both the question with the retrieved data

-Jupyter Notebook
+Jupyter Notebookβ

-This and other tutorials are perhaps most conveniently run in a Jupyter notebook.
+This and other tutorials are perhaps most conveniently run in a Jupyter notebooks.
+Going through guides in an interactive environment is a great way to better understand them.
 See here for instructions on how to install.

 This tutorial requires these langchain dependencies: